liwei2463/Receipt-AutoFill-Form/README.md

-# Receipt AutoFill Web App
+# Receipt AutoFill Web Form App
 A web application that extracts receipt image data using Gemini API and automatically fills a form.

 ## Demo